Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Introduction

-Having witnessed the success of LLM and LLM-based agents, which can be utilized to simulate human behaviors across a variety of domains, such as software development~\cite{he2024llm,jin2024llms}, event planning~\cite{hong2023metagpt,park2023generative}, and society modeling~\cite{lin2023agentsims,xie2024can}.
-In this work, we propose \chimera, the first LLM-based multi-agent framework specifically designed for generalized insider threat simulation. \chimera constructs adaptive enterprise societies to realistically model insider threat scenarios and collect high-fidelity log data in a fully automated and flexible manner.
-At its core, \chimera utilizes LLM-based agents to simulate enterprise activities, where each agent represents a distinct organizational member endowed with an individual working role, a personality, and a defined set of responsibilities within the company.

-To achieve realistic simulations of both benign user behaviors and insider threat activities, \chimera incorporates specialized features tailored specifically for insider scenario simulation.
-These include: (1) a multi-stage task specification workflow that allows agents to organize and prioritize daily responsibilities; (2) reflective memory capabilities enabling agents to recall and reference past daily activities, thereby maintaining consistent behaviors over time; and (3) unrestricted and context-rich communication among agents, facilitating realistic interactions and coordination.
+Recent advances in large language models (LLMs) and LLM-based agents have demonstrated strong capabilities in simulating human behaviors across domains such as software development~\cite{he2024llm,jin2024llms,yu2025autoempirical}, society systems~\cite{lin2023agentsims,xie2024can}, and automated red teaming~\cite{deng2024pentestgpt,yang2025pentesteval,shen2025pentestagent}.
+Building on this progress, we propose \chimera, a LLM-based multi-agent framework designed for generalized insider threat simulation. \chimera constructs adaptive enterprise environments and leverages LLM-driven agents to simulate organizational activities in a fully automated manner.
+Each agent represents an individual organizational member with a specific role, personality, and set of responsibilities.
+To ensure realistic simulation of both benign behaviors and insider threats, \chimera incorporates several insider-specific mechanisms, including a multi-stage task specification workflow for organizing daily activities, reflective memory that enables agents to maintain behavioral consistency over time, and unrestricted context-rich communication that supports realistic interaction and coordination.

-Through a carefully structured workflow, given a scenario, \chimera either automatically generates organizational structures, employee roles, and individual personalities or accepts user-provided input.
-Each agent then independently plans and executes semantically meaningful and contextually coherent daily activities, such as attending group meetings, emailing colleagues, and engaging in document or code creation.
-To realistically simulate insider attacks, \chimera integrates dedicated attacker agents following penetration testing paradigms.
-These malicious agents simulate insider attackers who launch threats while simultaneously maintaining their routine work duties to avoid detection.
-All attacks are guided by abstracted attack specifications, enabling malicious agents to adaptively apply specific attack techniques relevant to the simulated organizational context and scenarios.
+Given a scenario, \chimera automatically generates organizational structures, employee roles, and agent personalities or accepts user-specified configurations.
+Agents independently plan and execute semantically coherent daily activities such as meetings, email communication, and code execution.
+Insider attacks are simulated by dedicated attacker agents that follow penetration testing paradigms while continuing routine work to avoid detection.
+Attacks are guided by abstract attack specifications that allow malicious agents to adapt techniques to the organizational context.